If you become sick or are injured

 Meals during hospitalization

-In addition, when an elderly person aged 65-74 is hospitalized at a convalescent facility, he or she pays meal expenses of 460 yen/meal and accommodation expenses of 370 yen/day (**1) (called “the standard personal cost burden for living expenses”).
-The Health Insurance Society pays the amount of actual costs in excess of this standard personal cost burden for living expenses, as “Inpatient Living Expenses”.
+In addition, when an elderly person aged 65-74 is hospitalized in a long-term care bed, he or she pays meal expenses of 490 yen/meal (450 yen/meal at some medical care institutions) and accommodation expenses of 370 yen/day (**1) (called “the standard personal cost burden for living expenses”).
+The Health Insurance Society pays the amount of actual costs in excess of this standard personal cost burden for living expenses as “Inpatient Living Expenses.”